manavrawat10/SongRecognition/README.md

 This is a simple bot which will search song from the lyrics which you speaks.
 In the end he will ask you to play that song on youtube.
 He is like your friend ;)

+This will work on Windows.
+In the next release you will get for linux and ubuntu.

 ## Installation

 To install Song Recognition package